 Use Dataset Manager to create a managed S3 bucket to push data to your datasets.

 Once you've created your dataset you can push data for it to an AWS S3 bucket created inside Narrative's account.
-Hosting the bucket inside our accounts allows Narrative to cover costs such as storage and API requests.
+Hosting the bucket inside our accounts allows Narrative to read from the bucket to pull your data into our platform.

 Using Dataset Manager you can to create your own managed S3 bucket by following these steps:

 - Set up an AWS Account if you don't already have one.

 Set up an AWS Account

 If you already have an AWS account you can skip this step, otherwise follow the official AWS account creation guide.